-U.S. companies may claim a VAT refund on most of their business transactions in Europe, the U.K., and many other countries.
-However, few understand the VAT refund process or “reclaim” these taxes.
-And, once the reclaim deadline is missed, the refund is lost forever.
+U.S. companies can claim a refund of Value Added Taxes for most of their business transactions in Europe, the U.K., and many other countries.
+However, few understand the reclaim process, or recover the funds….and once the filing deadline is missed, the money is gone forever.

 What is VAT?

 The United States has a sales tax system, but many other countries have a VAT system.
 Value Added Tax (VAT) is a consumption tax that is levied on both goods and all services in many countries.
 VAT taxes can be up to 25% of the invoice amount — a significant business cost.

 The national tax systems of Europe, UK, Canada, Japan, South Korea and Australia allow for a refund of VAT (tax) to most non-resident businesses worldwide.
 Thus, U.S. companies are often eligible for a VAT refund on business done internationally.
 Industry estimates suggest that $20 billion in VAT is left unclaimed annually. *

 How far back can the client receive a VAT refund?

 VAT refunds apply in most cases for up to 18 months back, in some cases as much as five years.